whkane/my-library/README.md

 # My Library Application

-This is the documentation of "My library" application.
+This is the documentation of "My Library" application.
 My library is a simple GUI based on Python's Tkinter which shows content of a library based on a JSON file.
 It is also possible to expand the library by adding books based on entry fields in the GUI.

 ## Description of the application